renesas-rz/rzv2n_opencv_accelerator/README.md

 The following is a sample to handle exception error.
 ```
 /* Exception error enable */
-OCA_ConflictNotification( 0 );
-try{
+OCA_ConflictNotification(0);
+try
+{
-cv::GaussianBlur(src, dst, {7,7},0,0);
+    cv::GaussianBlur(src, dst, {7,7}, 0, 0);
-} catch(cv::Exception& e) {
-    if( e == -501 ){/* exception error handling */}
 }
+catch (cv::Exception& e)
+{
+    if (e == -501)
+    {
+        /* exception error handling */
+    }
+}
 ```
 # 6. DRP conflict
 This chapter describes DRP conflict.

 ## 6.1.
 About DRP conflict
 OpenCVA uses “Dynamically Reconfigurable Processor” (=DRP).
 Video decoding functions of Video Codec Library and DRP-AI TVM also use the same DRP.
 There is only one DRP on a device and these functions occupy DRP while they are executing.
 If a function that uses DRP is already executed, another function that uses DRP cannot be executed.
-This is called “DRP conflict.”
+This is called “DRP conflict”.

 Using OpenCVA, video decoding function and DRP-AI TVM at the same time will cause DRP conflict.
-By executing these functions sequentially, the DRP conflict can be avoided.

 ## 6.2.
 What happened if there was a conflict, and how to handle it
 If DRP conflict is caused, an error in OpenCVA, Video Codec Library or DRP-AI TVM will occur.
+By executing these functions sequentially, DRP conflict can be avoided.
 Users should be careful not to use OpenCVA, video decoding function and DRP-AI TVM simultaneously.